-To learn more about edge-to-edge, see Edge-to-edge technology on page 75.
+To learn more about edge-to-edge, see .

 - Make sure the camera and radar are directed towards the same area of interest. - Make sure the camera and radar are synced to the same time source.
 To check the time sync status, go to Installation > Time sync status in each device.